paulruesing/image-segmentation-rust-api-placeholder/README.md

 # Film Impurity Removal - Native Desktop Application (Rust)

-> **Privacy notice:** This repository is a public placeholder.
+> **Privacy notice:** This repository is a public placeholder with a reduced, high-level
+> description of the work for public presentation.
 The full source code remains
 > private as this is an ongoing freelancing engagement.
 I am happy to walk through the
 > architecture and code in a private session upon request - feel free to reach out at
 > pr@paulruesing.de.